pytest-dev/pytest-bdd/README.rst

           └──login.feature

 This looks fine, but how do you run tests only for certain feature?
-As pytest-bdd uses pytest, and bdd scenarios are actually normal tests.
+As pytest-bdd-ng uses pytest, and bdd scenarios are actually normal tests.
 But test files are separate from the feature files, the mapping is up to developers, so the test files structure can look completely different: